thiagosalper/tap-to-push-panel/README.md

 # What is this
-An example React Native to make an interactive panel component.
+A React Native example to make an interactive panel component.

 # Mechanism
 Without external libraries.
 Using Animated and PanResponder.